-Our business, prospects, financial condition and operating results may be adversely affected by health pandemics (including COVID-19) and epidemics, natural disasters, actual or threatened war, (including the conflict in Ukraine), terrorist activities, political unrest, and other outbreaks.
+Our business, prospects, financial condition and operating results may be adversely affected by health pandemics and epidemics, natural disasters, actual or threatened war, terrorist activities, political unrest, and other outbreaks.

 We face various risks related to public health issues, including epidemics, pandemics and other outbreaks, such as the pandemic related to COVID-19 and associated variants.
 We also face various risks related to natural disasters, including hurricanes, earthquakes, tsunamis or other natural disasters.
 Such public health issues or natural disasters could disrupt our business operations, reduce or restrict our supply of materials and services, result in us incurring significant costs to protect our employees and facilities or result in regional or global economic distress, which may materially and adversely affect our business, financial condition and operating results.
-Actual or threatened war, including the conflict in Ukraine, the Israeli-Palestinian conflict, terrorist activities, political unrest, civil strife and other geopolitical uncertainty could have a similar adverse effect on our business, prospects, financial condition and operating results.
+Actual or threatened war, including the conflict in Ukraine, the Israeli-Palestinian conflict, terrorist activities, political unrest, geopolitical events and related actions that may occur between mainland China and Taiwan, civil strife and other geopolitical uncertainty could have a similar adverse effect on our business, prospects, financial condition and operating results.
 Any one or more of these events may impede our production and delivery efforts and adversely affect our sales results, which could materially and adversely affect our business, financial condition and operating results.